Teaser Figure

 Prophet (ours)

-Task 6: Fold cloths
+Task 6: Fold the cloths

 Real video